tatsuikeda/rcp_polling_data_processor/README.md

    1. Open "System Preferences" > "Security & Privacy" > "General"
    2. Click the lock to make changes
    3. Click "Allow Anyway" next to the ChromeDriver message
+   4. On macOS, you may need to run `xattr -d com.apple.quarantine /usr/local/bin/chromedriver` if you encounter security issues

    ### Windows